cwbeitel/iqtk/inquiry/docs/developer/deploy-api.md

 We recommend storing keys and key paths in a file that can be sourced to restore these variables into the shell environment - the fields of [export_secrets.tmpl.sh](https://github.com/iqtk/iqtk/blob/master/inquiry/tools/deploy/export_secrets.sh) can can be modified in this way.

-Storing this and other secret variables in a non-versioned shell script that can be sourced to restore these is a recommended step.
+Steps to create a service account key file are provided [here](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).

 ##### *Important point*:
 It is very important to ensure that your service account credentials remain secure - both on the machines on which they are stores as well as preventing them from being committed to version control.

 ### Endpoint deployment

-An endpoint can be deployed (having defined the OAUTH_CLIENT_ID as above) on Google Endpoints using the following command:
+An endpoint can be deployed (having defined the OAUTH_CLIENT_ID variable) on Google Endpoints using the following command:

 ```bash
 sh scripts/deploy_api_endpoint.sh